Understanding rPSF: A Clear Guide to the Material, Process and Uses

 • Maintaining uniform fibre properties

 These are not minor issues.
 They affect production efficiency, output quality and application suitability.
-That is why the best results usually come from suppliers who invest in cleaning systems, sorting discipline and steady process control instead of relying on recycled content as a headline alone.
+That is why the best rPSF Manufacturers usually invest in cleaning systems, sorting discipline and steady process control instead of relying on recycled content as a headline alone.

 The Role Of rPSF In Modern Manufacturing